 Stance (Read for how to align yourself while standing at your desk!)

 I wrote an entire book on dynamic workstations and how to think about them and how to position yourself well while working.
 The book is called Don’t Just Sit There, and here is Philosopher's Notes' take on its big ideas.
-You can find the ebook and audiobook versions of Don't Just Sit There along in my Office Worker's 'Don't Just Sit There' Digital Multimedia Course.
+You can find the ebook and audiobook versions of Don't Just Sit There in my Office Worker's 'Don't Just Sit There' Digital Multimedia Course.

 Once you've got your workspace created, read more on how to move within it.
 Make sure you've also set up some sort of reaching/hanging space for your upper body movement.
 And for "recess" ideas, check out "You're The P.E.
 Teacher Now!"